Frequently asked questions…

 Battery Management Systems

-Yes.
-All of our lithium batteries are supplied with a remote display LCD screen control panel (connected via cable to our battery) which gives you access to vital information like SOC (state of charge), hours remaining at current usage rate, voltage, temperature etc.
+A remote display is an option listed on the datasheet for most of our batteries batteries.
+The remote display is a LCD screen control panel (connected via cable to our battery) which gives you access to vital information like SOC (state of charge), hours remaining at current usage rate, voltage, temperature etc.

 In most cases yes, but it is best to contact us first to confirm.
 We will let you know if your charger, whether it be solar, DC from the alternator or AC mains charger is compatible with our lithium batteries.